Coast Guard rescues 2 adults, 2 children south of Southwest Pass

 The Coast Guard rescued four people, August 5, 2020, from a vessel taking on water 17 miles south of Southwest Pass near Venice, Louisiana.
-A Coast Guard Air Station New Orleans MH-65 Dolphin helicopter crew and a Coast Guard Aviation Training Center Mobile, Alabama HC-144 Ocean Sentry airplane crew were diverted, along with a Coast Guard Station Venice 45-foot Response Boat—Medium boat crew directed to launch to assist in the search.
+Petty Officer 1st Class Andrew Wagner, Petty Officer 2nd Class George Landrum, and Seaman Todd Clark work together to get one of the children aboard Coast Guard Station Venice 45-foot Response Boat—Medium safely.
 (U.S. Coast Guard courtesy photo)

 |Date Taken: